Fargo (1996 film)

+In 1998, the American Film Institute named Fargo one of the 100 greatest American films, the most recent film on the list at point, but it was delisted in 2007.
+In 2006, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
+An FX television series based on the film, Fargo, premiered in 2014.

 Plot

-In 1987, Jerry Lundegaard, the executive sales manager of a Minneapolis Oldsmobile dealership owned by his father-in-law, Wade Gustafson, is desperate for money.
-On the advice of mechanic and convicted felon Shep Proudfoot, Jerry travels to Fargo, North Dakota, and hires Carl Showalter and Gaear Grimsrud to kidnap his wife, Jean.
-He gives them a new Cutlass Ciera and promises them half of the $80,000 ransom he says he intends to extract from Wade.
-Jerry pitches Wade a lucrative real estate deal and believes Wade has agreed to lend him $750,000 to finance it, so he attempts to call off the kidnapping.
-Wade and his accountant Stan Grossman inform Jerry that Wade will make the deal himself and pay Jerry only a modest finder's fee.
+In 1987, Jerry Lundegaard is the executive sales manager of a Minneapolis car dealership owned by his father-in-law, Wade Gustafson.
+Desperate for money, he plans to have his wife, Jean, kidnapped.
+On the recommendation of dealership mechanic and parolee Shep Proudfoot, Jerry meets Gaear Grimsrud and Carl Showalter at a bar in Fargo, North Dakota.
+Gaear and Carl agree to kidnap Jean in exchange for a new Oldsmobile Cutlass Ciera and half of the $80,000 ransom Jerry intends to extort from Wade.

+Believing he has secured a $750,000 loan from Wade for a lucrative real estate deal, Jerry unsuccessfully tries to call off the kidnapping.
+However, Wade and his accountant Stan Grossman inform Jerry that Wade will handle the deal himself, offering Jerry only a modest finder's fee.
 Carl and Gaear kidnap Jean and transport her to a remote cabin in Moose Lake.
 A state trooper stops them near Brainerd for not displaying temporary registration tags.
-The trooper rejects Carl's clumsy bribe attempt and hears Jean whimpering in the back seat.
-Gaear shoots him, then chases down and kills two passers-by who witnessed the scene.
+The trooper rejects Carl's clumsy bribe attempt and orders Carl out of the car.
+The trooper hears Jean whimpering in the back seat, so Gaear shoots the trooper dead, then kills two passersby who witnessed the scene.

-The following morning, Brainerd police chief Marge Gunderson, who is seven months pregnant, begins investigating.
+Brainerd police chief Marge Gunderson, who is seven months pregnant, begins investigating.
 She correctly deduces that the dead trooper was ticketing a car with dealer plates.
-She later learns that two men driving a dealership vehicle checked into the nearby Blue Ox Motel with two call girls and placed a call to Proudfoot.
-After questioning the girls, Marge visits Wade's dealership, where Proudfoot feigns ignorance and Jerry insists no cars are missing.
-While in Minneapolis, Marge reconnects with Mike Yanagita, a high school classmate, who awkwardly tries to romance her before breaking down and saying his wife has died.
+She later learns that two men driving a dealership vehicle checked into a nearby motel with two call girls and placed a call to Shep.
+Marge visits Wade's dealership, where Shep feigns ignorance and Jerry nervously insists no cars are missing.
+While in Minneapolis, Marge reconnects with Mike Yanagita, a high school classmate.
+Mike awkwardly tries to romance her before breaking down and telling her his wife has died.

 Jerry tells Wade the kidnappers have demanded $1 million and will deal only through him.
-In light of the three murders, Carl demands Jerry hand over all of the $80,000 he believes is the entire ransom.
-Carl is with another call girl in a Minneapolis hotel room when Proudfoot enters and attacks him for bringing Proudfoot to the attention of the police.
-Carl then calls Jerry and orders him to deliver the ransom immediately.
-Wade insists on bringing it and meets Carl at a parking garage.
-He refuses to hand over the money without seeing his daughter, so an enraged Carl shoots him.
-Wade is armed and fires back, wounding Carl in the jaw.
-Carl kills Wade and a garage attendant, then drives away with the briefcase containing the ransom.
+In light of the three murders, Carl demands that Jerry hand over the $80,000 he believes is the entire ransom.
+Shep finds Carl with a call girl in Shep's Minneapolis apartment and beats him in retaliation for bringing Shep to the police's attention.
+Carl angrily calls Jerry and demands that he bring the money immediately.
+Wade insists on delivering the ransom and meets Carl at a parking garage.
+Wade refuses to hand over the money without seeing his daughter, so Carl shoots him.
+Wade fires back, wounding Carl in the jaw.
+Carl kills Wade and a garage attendant, then drives away with the cash.